Mental Health First

 Justin Dousa-Valdez Fund

-The Justin Dousa-Valdez Fund is monetary aid for students with mental health concerns who are experiencing unexpected financial hardships.
+The Justin Dousa-Valdez Fund is monetary aid for students with mental health concerns experiencing unexpected financial hardships.

 - Emergency housing